 I looked at the Hebrew again and again, and considered the notion that He must have used some name similar to Joshua, which in Hebrew is: YEHOSHUWAH, and which means: YEHOWAH SAVES!
 But that name does not fully describe the Messiah, does it?

-Finally, thanks to a very persistent sister (Angela), who forced me to reconsider a number of my thoughts, I found enough data – much of which is very old – to substantiate the fullness of the Messiah’s exalted Name.
+Finally, thanks to a very persistent sister (Angela), who forced me to reconsider a number of my thoughts, and pointed me toward other writings of substance that added to my understanding, I found enough very, very old data, to substantiate the fullness of the Messiah’s Exalted Name.
 He is YEHOSHUA, and His name means, YEHOWAH’S DELIVERER!

-In proclaiming His Name throughout the synagogues, and whenever or wherever He taught, He was openly proclaiming Himself to be the Messiah, and that is why He was hated so fervently.
-In the fullness of His Name though, He fulfilled every prophetic Word spoken, because He Came in the Father’s Name, and proclaimed the fullness of YEHOWAH to mankind.
+In proclaiming His Name throughout the synagogues, and whenever or wherever He taught, He was openly proclaiming Himself to be the Messiah, and that is the primary reason that He was hated so fervently.
+In the fullness of His Name though, He fulfilled every prophetic Word spoken of Himself, because He Came in the Father’s Name, and proclaimed the fullness of YEHOWAH to mankind.

 Of The Exalted Name, The Old Covenant says:

 “Thus you shall say to the children of Israel, ‘YEHOWAH, the Elohim of your fathers, the Elohim of Abraham, the Elohim of Isaac, and the Elohim of Jacob, has sent Me to you, and this is My Name forever, and this is My memorial unto all generations” (Exodus 3:15 ENB).

 “An altar of earth you shall make unto Me, and you shall sacrifice on it your burnt offerings and your peace offerings, your sheep and your oxen; in every place where I cause My Name to be remembered, I will come to you and bless you” (Exodus 20:24 ENB).